stan-dev/math/README.md

 - CVODES (version 3.1.0): [Sundials Home Page](http://computation.llnl.gov/projects/sundials/sundials-software)
 - IDAS (version 2.1.0): [Sundials Home Page](http://computation.llnl.gov/projects/sundials/sundials-software)

 These are distributed under the `lib/` subdirectory.
-Only these three versions of the dependent libraries have been tested with Stan Math.
+Only these versions of the dependent libraries have been tested with Stan Math.

 Installation
 ------------
-The Stan Math Library is a header-only C++ library.
+The Stan Math Library is largely a header-only C++ library, with exceptions for the Sundials code.

 A simple hello world program using Stan Math is as follows: